-Ground signs for multi-tenant planned non-residential developments are regulated separately from item 3 above, and are subject to the following standards:
+Ground signs for multi-tenant planned nonresidential developments are regulated separately from item 3 above, and are subject to the following standards:

-- a.
-One ground sign of 50 square feet in area maximum and a maximum height of seven feet. - b.
-A second ground sign of 24 square feet in area maximum and a maximum height of four feet.

-d.
-Ground signs for multi-tenant planned non-residential developments located in a TOD-UC or TOD-NC District are prohibited.
+- One ground sign of 50 square feet in area maximum and a maximum height of seven feet. - b.
+A second ground sign of 24 square feet in area maximum and a maximum height of four feet. - c.
+Outparcels on the site are each allowed one ground sign of 36 square feet in area maximum and a maximum height of five feet. - Ground signs for multi-tenant planned non-residential developments located in a TOD-UC or TOD-NC District are prohibited.